By Ashok Prasad, Founder, Niyyam

 Frequently Asked Questions (FAQs)

-Yes, often due to overconfidence and emotional decisions.
+Yes, mainly due to overconfidence and emotional decisions.

 Not consistently.